bitsnbytes7c8/django-facemash/README.md

 1. Extract `facemash` folder from `django-facemash` directory and keep it inside your project's directory.
 2. In your project's `settings.py` file, add `facemash` to `INSTALLED_APPS`.
 3. Run `python manage.py syncdb`.
-4. In your project's `urls.py` file, add `url(r'^facemash/', include('facemash.urls')),`.
+4. In your project's `urls.py` file, copy the urls.py added in the root folder.
 5. Visit `127.0.0.1:8000/facemash/` and see it in action.
-6. Next, visit admin site and add at least 2 players to start playing facemash.
-7. DO NOT add only 1 player.
+6. DO NOT add only 1 player in any game.
 This will lead to an endless `while` loop which checks that a player should never be shown twice in a single page.
+(Intend to fix this by handling the error smoothly).

 ## Tested with